artemgilmanov/DataStructures/Array/about.md

 # Static and Dynamic Arrays

-Arrays are a fundamental data structure in computer science.
-They allow for the storage and manipulation of multiple elements under a single variable name.
-Despite their ubiquity in modern programming languages like C#, Python, and Java, their underlying mechanisms often remain hidden.
-In this document, arrays are demystified by examining how they work at the memory level and explore their static and dynamic variants.

 ## Static Arrays

 A **static array** has a fixed size determined at initialization.
 It cannot grow or shrink during program execution.
 For example, in C#: